 There are several possible outcomes of the Dispute Process and we are unable to advise on a case by case basis of which outcome is most likely.
 Our Legal Team are on hand to deal with proceedings and negotiations with your lender and will attempt to reach an ‘Out of Court’ Settlement through negotiation and/or mediation.
-If, however, a resolution cannot be agreed, legal action through the courts may follow, with additional compensatory damages possible.Read More
+If, however, a resolution cannot be agreed, legal action through the courts may follow, with additional compensatory damages possible.Learn More

 Do you have a current loan secured by a mortgage on your property?

 Does your loan have more than three years left before maturity?

 Are your repayments on the mortgage up to date and not in arrears?

 If you answered yes to these questions you can sign up for the Legal Quest Mortgage Challenge to see if you qualify for a Mortgage Securitisation Claim.

-Please see below for the costs and disbursements of the Validation and Dispute Processes.You can also use the calculator to see how much you could potentially save.
+Please see below for the costs of the Legal Quest Mortgage Challenge.
+Use the calculator to see your potential mortgage reduction.

 The Validation Process allows Legal Quest plc to determine whether your mortgage was sold, transferred or assigned by your lender, at a fixed cost of £5,500 plus VAT against which your only cost is the contribution above. *Please note this contribution may be discounted by agreement.
 The Validation Process includes:

 Should you qualify, you will be given the option for Camellus Law LLP to appoint a law firm to represent you.
 They will agre to act under a 30% inc VAT Conditional Fee Agreement, more commonly known as a 'No Win No Fee' Agreement.